 "Funny Aneurysm" Moment: At the end of "The Flood", as floodwaters surround PS 118, Principal Wartz stands on the roof of the school singing, "Way down yonder, in New Orleans..."

 Harsher in Hindsight: It was once implied that Helga's dysfunctional home life was the end result of her sister Olga moving out (as her parents favored Olga over Helga), leading her dad to push Helga to be more like her older sister while Miriam became a covert alcoholic (or "smoothie" drinker) just to cope with dealing with a Jerk Ass like Bob and a bratty daughter like Helga.
 The episode "Helga on the Couch" revealed that Helga's been neglected by her parents since she was preschool-aged and that her secret crush on Arnold was the first time anyone has given her any sort of affection in her life.

-An even bigger Scrappy than Lila who yet only appeared once is Iggy from the episode "Arnold Betrays Iggy".
+An even bigger Scrappy than Lila who only had one major appearance is Iggy from the episode "Arnold Betrays Iggy".
 It doesn't help that the episode itself ends on the note that Iggy has gone beyond Arnold's forgiveness.

-Seasonal Rot: Seasons 4 and 5, mainly due to Arnold's character becoming bland and the Arnold/Helga/Lila love triangle becoming a Romantic Plot Tumor (contrast to Season 3, where it only came up twice and actually seemed to be resolved within those two episodes!)
-There were still some good episodes here and there, though, particularly "Parent's Day" in Season 4 and "The Journal" in Season 5.
+Seasonal Rot: Seasons four and five aren't considered fan favorites, mainly due to Arnold's character becoming bland and the Arnold/Helga/Lila love triangle becoming a Romantic Plot Tumor (contrast to Season 3, where it only came up twice and actually seemed to be resolved within those two episodes!)
+There were still some good episodes here and there, though, particularly "Parent's Day" and "The Journal."